 Basically, RPE is a measure of strength used to self-regulate training intensity.
 In layman’s terms, how heavy did that set feel on that day at that time?
 And going off that, how many more reps could you do?

 For example, a set at RPE 7 should feel like you had around 3 more reps in the tank.
 RPE 9? you could possibly grind one more rep.

 Once I got my head around this and started making my way through the program, the numbers grew on the bar and so did my excitement, suddenly I was hooked.

-Side note: If you’re looking inspirational, strong women to follow on social media you can’t go past Meg Squats.
+Side note: If you’re looking for inspirational, strong women to follow on social media you can’t go past Meg Squats.
 She’s funny, she’s real and she’s damn strong.

-After finishing Uplifted, I moved onto a five week powerlifting program from Matt at Raw Strength Tasmania designed to help me ‘peak’ for the meet.
+After finishing Uplifted, I moved onto a five-week powerlifting program from Matt at Raw Strength Tasmania designed to help me ‘peak’ for the meet.

 Peaking is essentially increasing the volume (how much you do) and intensity (how heavy it is) before backing off the volume while keeping the intensity high.

 As I was so used to training at higher volume, I needed to practice single reps and work on hammering down technique and this program had been awesome for that.
 Let’s break it down a little…

 I have four training days programmed, one session for each lift (squat, bench and deadlift) as well as a ‘skill session’ to finish the week off.

 Each day follows the same pattern.
 I work up to a top single then move onto volume or working sets at a slightly lighter weight before tackling some accessory movements to compliment that particular lift.
 For example, my bench day isn’t ‘chest day’ but incorporates accessories that support that lift such as back or arm work.